 KINDNESS, RESPECT, WISDOM, JOY

-At St James Primary, our Christian values of KINDNESS, RESPECT, WISDOM and JOY are at the core of all we do.
+At St James C of E Primary, our Christian values of KINDNESS, RESPECT, WISDOM and JOY are at the core of all we do.
 Each of our classes champions one of these values and studies it in depth - sharing their ideas with the rest of the school through assemblies.
-We also have a Golden Book and Values Tree in our school hall where every week different children are celebrated for demonstrating one of our values and bringing it to life within school.
+We also have a Golden Book and Values Tree in our school hall where every week, different children are celebrated for demonstrating one of our values and bringing it to life within school.

-They also help to drive our ethos and behaviour guidelines in school so that our children know that they should be ready, safe and respectful.
+They also help to drive our ethos and behaviour guidelines in school so that our children know that they should be ready, be safe and be respectful.

 Thankfulness Trust Peace Forgiveness Friendship Justice Creation Humility Endurance Service Compassion Reverence